Trousers as women's clothing: Workplace norms

-In 2012 the Royal Canadian Mounted Police began to allow women to wear trousers and boots with all their formal uniforms.
+In 2012, the Royal Canadian Mounted Police began to allow women to wear trousers and boots with all their formal uniforms.

+In 2015, Air India began to allow its female flight attendants to wear trousers with two out of three types of uniform; however, a spokesperson for Air India stated that, "use of a particular uniform will be based on destinations of travel" rather than the attendant's choice.

-Until 2016 some female crew members on British Airways were required to wear British Airways' standard "ambassador" uniform, which has not traditionally included trousers.
+Until 2016, some female crew members on British Airways were required to wear British Airways' standard "ambassador" uniform, which has not traditionally included trousers.

 In 2017, The Church of Jesus Christ of Latter-day Saints announced that its female employees could wear "professional pantsuits and dress slacks" while at work; dresses and skirts had previously been required.
 In 2018 that same church declared that their female missionaries could wear dress slacks if they wanted, except when attending the temple and during Sunday worship services, baptismal services, and mission leadership and zone conferences.

+In 2018, the New York Philharmonic changed its dress code, allowing its female musicians to wear pants at its evening concerts; they had been required to wear floor-length black skirts or gowns at them before this.

 In 2019, Virgin Atlantic began to allow its female flight attendants to wear trousers.

+In 2020, Aer Lingus and Japan Airlines began to allow their female flight attendants to wear trousers.